 Don’t overdose on any one food

-While some babies are exquisitely sensitive to drops or crumbs of an offending nutrient, others are bothered only if mother eats or drinks larger quantities of the colic-causing food daily.
-Wheat products and citrus foods are examples of this: Too much may bother the baby, but a small amount may be tolerated.
+Some babies are sensitive to drops or crumbs of an offending nutrient, others are only bothered by larger quantities.
+Wheat products and citrus foods are examples of this.
+Too much may bother the baby, but a small amount may be tolerated.

 If you find yourself eating fewer foods, yet your baby is fussing more, consult a lactation consultant to be sure your breastfeeding technique is not the problem.
-You may also want to consider consulting with a nutritionist to be sure you are consuming a balanced diet, and most important, consult with your baby’s doctor for non-food-related causes of your baby’s colic-causing food problem.
+You may also want to consider consulting with a nutritionist to be sure you are consuming a balanced diet.
+Most importantly, consult with your baby’s doctor for non-food-related causes of your baby’s colic-causing food problem.
 See our Fussy Baby Book (Little, Brown, 1996) for tips on eliminating colic-causing foods and on comforting and coping with unhappy babies.
-For food lovers, let’s dangle a final carrot; Don’t let fear of food restrictions discourage breastfeeding.
+For food lovers, let’s dangle a final carrot; Don’t let the fear of food restrictions discourage breastfeeding.
 Often these intolerant babies also have serious problems with some or all formulas.
 For most breastfeeding pairs, what a mother eats does not upset her baby.

 For more tips on identifying colic-causing foods, see our Three Steps for Tracking Down the Cause of Colic.